 The slides below summarise the methodology of the moment-based approach to imposing boundary conditions.
 They are from a lecture I gave at the OpenLB Lattice Boltzmann Spring School.

 Furthermore, I’ve investigated moment-based boundary conditions and the lattice Boltzmann stress field.
 I have shown that the stress field obtained from the lattice Boltzmann equation contains a contribution of second order in Knudsen number (i.e. a Burnett term) and shown how a stress condition for the LBM that is consistent with the underlying PDE can be imposed precisely and locally at grid point.
 Moreover, I have solved the LBM in planar channel flow analytically for its stress field.
-This has consequences not just for the implementation of boundary conditions but also for the choice of “optimal” relaxation times. but this work was first shown at the 2014 ICMMES Conference, 2014.
+This has consequences not just for the implementation of boundary conditions but also for the choice of “optimal” relaxation times.

 I. Ginzbourg and P. M. Adler, J. Phys.
 II France, 4:191 (1994)